Kirkolis History, Family Crest & Coats of Arms

 The surname Kirkolis was first found in Cumberland, at Kirkland, a township, in the parish and union of Garstang, hundred of Amounderness as Homines de Kyrkelaund, recorded there during the reign of Edward I. Later the parish of Kirkland in Lancashire was another family seat.
 "After the lapse of a century, it belonged to William de Kirkland, whose name was derived from his residence, and who died in 1363."
 As one would expect having a close proximity to Scotland, Johannes filius John de Kyrkeland held land in the territory of Gordon, c.
 1280 and later William de Kyrkland was burgess of Glasgow, 1424.
 Again in Glasgow, listed there was Alan de Kyrklande (1463) and John de Kirkland (1471.)

-Important Dates for the Kirkolis family
+Early History of the Kirkolis family

 This web page shows only a small excerpt of our Kirkolis research.
 Another 108 words (8 lines of text) covering the years 1280, 1585, 1586, 1790 and are included under the topic Early Kirkolis History in all our PDF Extended History products and printed products wherever possible.